 21) Slow Cooker Burrito Bowls

-There are some great pre-made simmer sauces out there to use when cooking pork or chicken in a slow cooker.
+There are some great pre-made simmer sauces out there to use when cooking pork or chicken in a slow cooker (or you can make your own easy Mexican pork).
 After the meat is done cooking, serve it over rice, heated canned beans (pinto or black), shredded cheese, and the toppings of your choice.

 22) Slow Cooker Ham, Green Beans and Potatoes

-I shared my “recipe” for ham, green beans, and potatoes last year, but it’s not actually a recipe as much as an assembly.
+I shared my recipe for Ham, Green Beans & Potatoes last year, but it's not actually a recipe as much as an assembly.
 You simply buy some ham hocks, green beans and potatoes and put them into a slow cooker with water.

 23) Slow Cooker Hotdogs & Sauerkraut